codecapsules-io/codecapsules-docs/docs/tutorials/generative-art.md

 Let's **initialize a Git repository** so that we can make use of version control throughout the course of this tutorial and keep track of our changes.
 Run the command `git init` to create a new empty repository in the project root folder.

 The final set up step is to **link to GitHub**.
-We'll link our newly created local `git` repository to a remote one that we can deploy from.
+We'll link our newly created local `git` repository to a remote one that we can deploy to Code Capsules from.
 The remote repository can be thought of as a mirror image of the local one, and we'll update the remote repository when new code works as expected locally.

 Head over to [GitHub](https://github.com/) and create a new repository.
 You’ll be presented with instructions for linking your new remote repository to a local one.
 Go back to your terminal in the project root folder and run the command below, taking care to replace the `username` and `repository_name` with your own values.